skovaka/UNCALLED/README.md

   -b, --bcaln  Compare against basecalled alignment.
 If two tracks input will
                look for "bcaln" group in second track, otherwise will look in the first track. (default: False)
-  -s, --save   Will save in database if included, otherwise will output to TSV
+  -s, --save   Will save in database if included, otherwise will output
+               to TSV.
+Will be associated with the first track listed.
                (default: False)
 ```